 As you can see, having considerable soft skills is an important aspect of an engineer’s professional profile.
 They must also be able to manage people, communicate effectively, and have a thorough understanding of how businesses work on a technical level.

-To put it another way, technicians are more hands-on, whereas engineers are more involved in project management.
+Technicians are often more hands-on, whereas engineers are more involved in project management.

 A Field Service Engineer’s Day-To-Day Activities